sanchezcarlosjr/BCRAT/README.md

 Primary Notebook runs the model, Replica Notebook calls te Primary Notebook with user factor risks.
 You must run the code in Notebook on Chromium-based.
  [https://notebook.sanchezcarlosjr.com](https://notebook.sanchezcarlosjr.com/?u=https://raw.githubusercontent.com/sanchezcarlosjr/mega-hackathon-web3/main/evanotebook-primary.json)
 It assigns an entity name.
+By default, our app uses our primary notebook.
+However, you can use your own model.